fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 because at first the state of the store is 0.
 After three <i>INCREMENT</i>-actions the state is 3.
 In the end, after <i>ZERO</i> and <i>DECREMENT</i> actions, the state is -1.

-The third important method the store has is [subscribe](https://redux.js.org/api/store#subscribelistener), which is used to create callback functions the store calls when its state is changed.
+The third important method the store has is [subscribe](https://redux.js.org/api/store#subscribelistener), which is used to create callback functions the store calls whenever an action is dispatched to the store.

 If, for example, we would add the following function to subscribe, <i>every change in the store</i> would be printed to the console.